 During the year ended March 31, 2014, the Company signed an agreement with the Municipality of El Oro ("Municipality") that provides the Company with the access and processing rights to tailings deposits.
-Upon signing the agreement, \$25,000 was due and paid with monthly contributions of \$3,000.
-The Company is obligated to pay \$3,000 per month for the life of the agreement.
+Upon signing the agreement, \$25,000 was due and paid with monthly contributions of \$3,000 for community projects.
+The Municipality cancelled the obligation to pay \$3,000 per month in April 2015, when their tourist activities in the San Juan tunnel started interfering with normal usage of the tunnel by the Company.